SandroCoutinho/CSGO-Discord-Bot/README.md

     You can launch the bot with the following command:
     `java -jar csgobot-{VERSION}.jar`
-    On first launch, It will generate an `default.settings` file and exit.<br>
+    On first launch, It will generate a `default.settings` file and exit.<br>
-    You'll have to edit the config file and add in your token, database configuration, etc.
+    You'll have to edit the config file and add in your token, Steam API key, etc.

 ## Usage